iterative/dvc.org/content/docs/dvclive/index.md

 dvclive is integrated seamlesly with dvc and logs produced by it can be fed to `dvc plots` command.
-Even though, one does not need dvc to visualize dvclive logs, as they are saved into easily readable tsv format.
+Even though, one does not need dvc to visualize dvclive logs, as they are saved into easily parsable tsv format, feel free to apply custom visualization methods.

 We have created dvclive with two principles in mind: